brettChapman/Nimbus_Cluster/README.md

 ##### The below settings are for configuring SlurmDBD and are optional (they can be left out if SlurmDBD is not needed or for debugging purposes, and added in later)

-- Set JobCompType to MySQL
+- Set JobCompType to MySQL (set to none if leaving out SlurmDBD)
 - Set JobCompLoc to slurm_acct_db
 - Set JobCompHost to localhost
 - Set JobCompUser to slurm